pisuthd/madeinbear-evm/README.md

 MadeInBear introduces a new model for on-chain finance by combining confidential computing with a market-based banking architecture:

 - **Confidential Financial Positions**
-  All balances, deposits, loans, and collateral are stored and processed as encrypted values using :contentReference[oaicite:0]{index=0}, ensuring user financial data remains private by default
+  All balances, deposits, loans, and collateral are stored and processed as encrypted values using Fhenix FHE, ensuring user financial data remains private by default

 - **ERC-7984 Confidential Tokens**
   Standard ERC20 assets are wrapped into confidential tokens, enabling private transfers, deposits, and interactions across all markets